 The boy sat, in his mind, somewhere between childhood and adulthood.
 He was “old enough to know that all was “spoiled”.
 Despite this, he exclaims to his sister, asking that when the doctor comes to restrict him from cutting off his hand.
 Perhaps he spoke in shock, or ignorance, but, as the twenty-seventh line states, the hand “was gone already”.

-Frosts uses punctuation to good effect in this latter part of the poem.
+Frost uses punctuation to good effect in this latter part of the poem.
 The dashes build suspense as do the short sentences, especially ‘Little-less-nothing!-and that ended it.’
-Here, and in the previous line is a sense of panic, but once it is established that the boy has indeed child, the line ‘No more to build on there.’ seem almost callous.
+Here, and in the previous line is a sense of panic, but once it is established that the boy has indeed a child, the line ‘No more to build on there’ seems almost callous.

-Throughout the poem the Speaker has suggested that the boy’s parents are to blame for his untimely death, and this seems to be confirmed in the abrupt ending.
+Throughout the poem, the Speaker has suggested that the boy’s parents are to blame for his untimely death, and this seems to be confirmed in the abrupt ending.
 It implies that the farmers and community do not have the luxury of time to stop and grieve the loss of this child, and simply move on.
-In one sense, he could be admiring their stoicism and commitment to their labour, however given earlier statements in the poem it is more likely that he feels that they are cold and indifferent.
+In one sense, he could be admiring their stoicism and commitment to their labor, however, given earlier statements in the poem it is more likely that he feels that they are cold and indifferent.
 The dominant feeling is one of sympathy for the lost boy.

 Structure and Form

 This narrative poem is set in one long stanza, written in unrhymed iambic pentameter.
-In the absence of any formal rhyme scheme, some rhyme can still be identified in the repetition of the words ‘saw’, ‘hand’ and ‘boy’ which are emphasised throughout.
+In the absence of any formal rhyme scheme, some rhyme can still be identified in the repetition of the words ‘saw’, ‘hand’, and ‘boy’ which are emphasized throughout.